Minnesota governor signs broad abortion rights bill into law

 Minnesota’s new law is named the “PRO Act,” short for “Protect Reproductive Actions.”
 It establishes that “every individual has a fundamental right to make autonomous decisions about the individual’s own reproductive health” including abortion and contraception.

-There are other bills to protect abortion right in the Legislature’s pipeline as well, including one to delete the statutory restrictions that the district court declared unconstitutional last summer.
+There are other bills to protect abortion rights in the Legislature’s pipeline as well, including one to delete the statutory restrictions that the district court declared unconstitutional last summer.
 It’s meant to safeguard against those limits being reinstated if that ruling is overturned on appeal.
 Hortman said she expected House floor votes to approve them as early as next week.